How to start a cleaning business in Florida: License and insurance requirements

 But that’s not all.
 If your business is in a municipality within the county, you need a local business tax receipt from that city plus one from the county.

-So, depending on where your business is located within the county, you may need two business tax receipts.
+Depending on where your business is within the county, you may need two business tax receipts.

 Are you planning to serve the Jacksonville area?
 Before you start taking on clients, you’ll need to secure a business tax receipt.
 This license proves that you paid the taxes necessary to operate a business in Jacksonville.